ekoindia/open-source-guidelines/README.md

 ### 7. Building a Contributor Community

 - **Contribution Guidelines**: Write a CONTRIBUTING.md file to guide external contributors.
 Define standards for code quality, testing, and submission processes.
+  - For the repository owner, contribution guidelines are a way to communicate how people should contribute.
+  - For contributors, the guidelines help them verify that they're submitting well-formed pull requests and opening useful issues.
+  - For both owners and contributors, contribution guidelines save time and hassle caused by improperly created pull requests or issues that have to be rejected and re-submitted.
   - Encourage contributions with examples such as **fixing typos**, **documenting features**, or **adding tests**.
 - **Code of Conduct**: Add a code of conduct, such as **Contributor Covenant**, to foster a welcoming and inclusive community.
 - **Label Management**: Use GitHub Labels to organize issues and make it easy for contributors to understand which tasks are available.
 Examples include: